Web Privacy and Cookie Policy

 • provide you with details regarding the categories of personal data that we have disclosed about you for a business purpose;

-• delete the personal data that we have collected about you.
+• delete the personal data that we have collected about you; and

-Any disclosure(s) we make pursuant to your request under this Section will cover only the 12-month period preceding our receipt of your request.
+Any disclosure(s) we make pursuant to your request under this Section will cover only data we collect and maintain on or after January 1, 2022.

 In certain circumstances, we may need to restrict the above rights in order to safeguard the public interest (e.g. the prevention or detection of crime) and our interests (e.g. the maintenance of legal privilege).

-You have the right not to receive discriminatory treatment from us for exercising the rights conferred to you under the California Consumer Privacy Act.
+You have the right not to receive discriminatory treatment from us for exercising the rights conferred to you under the respective state privacy law.

 Upon receipt of a request from you exercising any of the above-listed rights, we will need to verify your identity.
 To do so, we will send you a pre-assessment form within 10 business days of receiving your request.
 Such pre-assessment form will, among other things, request certain contact information and ask that you certify that you are either the consumer whose personal data is the subject of the request or the authorized representative of such consumer.